mongodb/docs-realm/source/examples/generated/react-native/v12/models.snippet.define-one-to-one.ts.rst

        properties: {
          _id: 'objectId',
          name: 'string',
-         // A manufacturer that may have one car
+         // A manufacturer that may have one Car object
          car: 'Car?',
        },
      };